Running A Business

 Table of Contents

-Securing capital is one of the biggest challenges facing new business owners.
-Funding is the money needed to cover basic expenses as you get your business up and running.
+Securing capital is one of the biggest challenges for new business owners.

 You have multiple options available as you seek funding for your business.
 Each of these options comes with different pros and cons depending on your budget and goals for growth.

 • Seek a business loan.
 If you lack the needed funds to start your business, work with a financial institution to secure a business loan.
 You can work with these creditors on a reasonable monthly payment plan with flexible interest rates and terms.
-Lendio curates multiple loan types for business owners to review and apply for—making it an invaluable resource for new business owners looking to use a loan to fund their startup.
+Lendio curates multiple loan types for business owners to review and apply for.

 • Bootstrap your business.
 Bootstrapping occurs when you pull funds from your own pocket to start a business and operate that company as lean as possible.
 With this type of funding, you won’t have additional fees or interest to repay—but few people have the liquid capital on hand to cover all of their costs for the first few years.